MarkusRosen/markusrosen.github.io/_posts/2020-10-19-keras-regression-efficient-net.md

 ### Create ImageDataGenerators

-After finishing the preliminary stuff, we can get to the interesting part of implementing a custom dataset into Keras.
+After finishing the preliminary steps, we can get to the interesting part of implementing a custom dataset into Keras.
 Let's start by adding the following line to our `run()` function:

 ```python
 def run():